-EGF and Bundjalung Tribal Society have partnered with Hungry Earth Ecology (HEE) and Growing Roots Garden to create a successional agro-forestry (SAF) farm on BTS's 31 hectare property in the Northern Rivers Region of NSW Australia.
+EGF and Bundjalung Tribal Society have partnered with Hungry Earth Ecology and Growing Roots Permaculture to create a community-supported regenerative farming enterprise.

 The enterprise is one of a series of activities the Bundjalung Tribal Society is undertaking to fulfil its social and cultural goals.
 This project is occurring on the Society's 31 hectare property in the Northern Rivers Region of NSW Australia.
 To date the project has achieved significant milestones including regenerating production of cash crops using successional agroforestry systems techniques.

 Successional agro-forestry is an intensively planned and managed farming approach designed to mimic a natural ecology's development and function.
 To the successional farmer, a lemon tree, an avocado, a blueberry, a finger lime, or any species, which is not a true pioneer, will never thrive when planted in isolation and without a diverse ecology around it.
 This form of regenerative farming provide sustainable food, fibre and biofuels production as well as growing broader community awareness of aboriginal land management.